-Figure 5.5 Control Diagram - Viewfield from the Creek Foreshore Park looking north
+Control Diagram - From the Beach Park looking north

-Figure 5.6 View for Photomontage - from the Creek Foreshore Park looking north
+View for photomontage - From the Beach Park looking north

 - i.
-Retain the natural qualities of the view to the north and east. - ii.
+Retain the natural qualities of the view to the north and east - ii.
 Retain the dominance of the hills against the sky to the west. - iii.
 Continue to see building to the south and south-west.